Skip to main content

 I loved this character.
 Rio is funny and scary, he is lovely and idiotic.
 Manny Montana is absolutely perfect in this role.

-Rio is a curious character, a gangster with a big heart, yet, a gangster nonetheless.
-Always changing the game and leaving the girls more and more rolled up in their crimes.
+Rio is a curious character, a gangster with a big heart, yet a gangster nonetheless.
+Always changing the game and leaving the girls increasingly involved in their crimes.

 Annie’s daughter

-These characters star in one of the most beautiful scenes in the show.
-When Sadie’s stepmother gives birth and Annie comes home and says, “It’s a boy!”.
-Sadie replies, “me too,” and her mother doesn’t make a single question; she simply hugs him.
+These characters star in one of the show's most beautiful scenes.
+When Sadie’s (Isaiah Stannard) stepmother gives birth, and Annie comes home and says, “It’s a boy!”
+Sadie replies, “me too,” and her mother doesn’t ask a single question; she simply hugs him.

 An underrated piece of entertainment